Welcome to ÖTILLÖ World Series

 You can also take the ferries from Stenpiren, in the city center next to Hotel Riverton, to the start at Styrsö Bratten.

-Finding accommodation on the islands is difficult.
+Finding accommodation on the islands where the race courses are is difficult.
 The benefit of Gothenburg is that there are lots of options on the mainland and the race course is extremely accessible.

 - We will serve fruits and snacks at the energy stations.